zerodayz/keepsake/README.md

 ./wiki
 ~~~

-Navigate to `http://localhost:8080` and enoy.
+Navigate to `http://localhost:8080` and enjoy.